Campbell-law/Hello-World/README.md

  ![alt Fork](fork-it.png)

+___
- # To use Git locally besides having VS-Code you must Have  Git to install git go to => [GIT](https://git-scm.com/downloads)<= and follow the instructions to install it.
+ ### To use Git locally besides having VS-Code you must Have  Git to install git go to => [GIT](https://git-scm.com/downloads)<= and follow the instructions to install it.
+ Enter the following from the cmmand line to set up Git:

+  git config --global user.name "Emma Paris"

+  git config --global user.email "eparis@atlassian.com"
+___

  * Go to the repository that you created
  * Find the Clone button